Wetbikeboy2500/web_content_parser/README.md

 ID(id: '', source: '');
 ```

 IDs should contain all the information a source needs to retrieve any relevant information.
 Extra data can be embedded into the id string to allow finding the item again.
-IDs compare and use a unique string called `uid`. `uid` is built from combining `source` and `id` with a colon in-between.
+IDs are compared using a unique string called `uid`. `uid` is built from combining `source` and `id` with a colon in-between.
 Example:

 ```dart
 ID id1 = ID(id: 'uniqueid', source: 'test');